What’s it like to win your own private jet?

 This included ABBA’s famous outfits from the 1974 Eurovision competition.
 If you visit definitely check out the Vasa Museum, the Gamla Stan and the numerous boat sightseeing trips that go around Stockholm’s 14 beautiful islands.
 If you’re on Gamla Stan on 14th December then make sure you book a Lucia concert.

 Blogger friends Arianwen, Jen and Dylan were on-board and they actually wrote a bit more about Stockholm at these links below:

 - Beyond Blighty – Just how expensive is Stockholm?

 - She Gets Around – #wewonaplane seriously we did

 - The Travelling Editor.com – A photographic sketch of Stockholm

 The moral of the story!

-Up until this big prize I’d only ever won one travel competition and that was a trip to California after entering a Twitter competition at a travel meet-up in London, which I later found out only 7 people had entered!
+Up until this big prize I’d only ever won one travel competition.
+That was a trip to California after entering a Twitter competition at a travel meet-up in London.
+Subsequently I found out only 7 people had entered it!
 Yes – the chances are slim but this post proves that it does actually happen!

 All a bit of a dream

-As it happened I spent the second evening with 4 attractive Swedish girls (including 2 sisters I’d travelled with around Asia & New Zealand and an ex who’d seen all our antics in her Facebook news-feed) … well wouldn’t you?! 😉
+As it happened I spent the second evening with 4 attractive Swedish girls (including 2 sisters I’d travelled with around Asia & New Zealand.
+Plus an ex who’d seen all our antics in her Facebook news-feed) … well wouldn’t you?! 😉